Fire Ban in Effect Read More >

 What areas will be developed first?

 Two small residential parcels adjacent to Royal Dornoch Drive (labeled D below) will likely be sold early, either wholly or in part.
 These parcels are already zoned for residential use and owned by the Town.
-The larger parcels being considered for residential use require further analysis and public consultation.
+The larger parcels being considered for residential use require further analysis and public consultation (refer to ‘What public consultation and process is involved?’ on this page.)

 Royal Dornoch